stahura/school-check-in/README.md

 ### Instructions for setup

-This was create with create-react-app, so all you have to do is 'npm start' once you have installed the necessary packages.
+This was created with create-react-app, so all you have to do is 'npm start' once you have installed the necessary packages.

 ### This app is incomplete